umarmw/todolist-angularjs/readme.md

-# Angular todo App from TeamTreehouse
+# Angular Todo app from TeamTreehouse

-> a angular.js project
+> an angular.js project

 # Indroduction